< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 * Under the "Navy Area Wide (NAW)" program, the US conducted work on a "RIM-156B / SM-3ER Block IVA" that would have ABM capability, but the program went out of control, and was canceled in late 2001.
 In 2003, the Navy awarded a contract to Raytheon to develop a follow-on to the RIM-156A under the "Extended Range Active Missile (ERAM)" program, this weapon not intended to have ABM capability.

-Surprisingly, the SM-6 is being adopted by the US Army, but not for air defense.
+Surprisingly, the SM-6 has been adopted by the US Army, but not for air defense.
 The Army has been working on a "Long-Range Precision Fires (LRPF)" effort, involving long-range precision strike on surface targets, with LRPF including a "Mid-Range Capability (MRC)" system, along with shorter- and longer-range systems.

 SM-3 launch